Design

 The above rights combined with the power to prosecute a company or competitor who misuses your work means you can retain control of your investment.
 It allows you the freedom to develop your work with the confidence that you will be fairly credited for it.

-Applying for a patent can be an expensive and complicated process and so it’s important to check it is the right choice.
-See the Newbury Innovation White Paper for a detailed guide at what can be patented with the golden rules to ensure you’re doing the right thing.
+Applying for a patent can be an expensive and complicated process, so it’s important to check it is the right choice.
+See the Newbury Innovation White Paper for a detailed guide on what can be patented with the golden rules to ensure you’re doing the right thing.

-*it must be noted, for anyone seeking a patent MUST seek professional advice and assistance due to its complexity.
+*it must be noted that anyone seeking a patent MUST seek professional advice and assistance due to its complexity.
 We have produced a guide to aid with understanding, which must be followed up with a patent lawyer.

 It confirms the eligibility of your product